HermanMartinus/justsketchme-frontend/_posts/2021-01-20-get-to-know-rashad-the-art-god.md

 ### JSM: Are you currently trying to learn any specific skill, and how do you go about learning it?

 Rashad - Yes.
 Toning.
-I’m basically studying the graphic novels that I own, and experimenting to see what I can come up with to make it resemble as close as possible to what I see from the professionals.
+I’m basically studying the graphic novels that I own and experimenting to see what I can come up with to make it resemble as close as possible to what I see from the professionals.

 ![](/uploads/screenshot-2021-01-20-at-11-52-28.png)